petersatsuse/azure-compute-docs/articles/virtual-machines/metadata-security-protocol/other-examples/audit-logs-to-rules.md

 [![Screenshot of second audit logs.](../images/create-shared-image-gallery/parse-json-from-logs.png)](../images/create-shared-image-gallery/parse-json-from-logs.png#lightbox)

-From the log file, you can identify the endpoints that you want to secure (which would be the `privileges` in the final `InVMAccessControlProfile`), and the `identities` that should have access.
+From the log file, you can identify the endpoints that you want to secure (which would be the `privileges` in the final `InVMAccessControlProfile` instance), and the `identities` that should have access.

-A simple rules schema would look like:
+A simple rules schema might look like the following example.

 [![Screenshot of third audit logs.](../images/create-shared-image-gallery/example-access-control-rules.png)](../images/create-shared-image-gallery/example-access-control-rules.png#lightbox)

 > [!NOTE]
 > We built an allowlist generator tool to make it easier to generate the Access Control rules.
-The allowlist tool helps parse the audit logs & provide a UI to generate the Access control roles.
+The allowlist tool helps parse the audit logs and provide a UI to generate the access control roles.

-## Creating a New `InVMAccessControlProfile`

-### Using ARM template
+## Create an `InVMAccessControlProfile` instance by using ARM template

 1. [Create a new private gallery](https://learn.microsoft.com/azure/virtual-machines/create-gallery) in Azure compute gallery.
 1. Create an `InVMAccessControlProfile` definition with parameters for: